-Bartender Approved: Halloween Party Cocktails For A Spooky Good Time - Mandatory
+Bartender Approved: Halloween Party Cocktails For A Spooky Good Time

 Halloween is one of our favorite holidays.
 That’s because, since we’re just big kids at heart, we love any day where we can dress up in costumes and eat handfuls of candy.
 But the most important piece of the Halloween puzzle is the booze.
 Obviously, you can stock up on White Claw and craft beer, but no Halloween party is complete without the right cocktail.
 That’s why we asked some of our favorite bartenders to tell us their go-to Halloween drinks to please every boy and ghoul.

-Photo: kali9 (Getty Images)
+Photo: CatLane (Getty Images)

 National Dessert Day: The 8 Best Dessert Cocktails to Celebrate Like an Immature Adult